18 Tools Every Concrete Contractor Must Have

 - Breathing protection must be used during demolition or when pouring gravel or sand to prevent inhalation of cement lime and dust particles.

 Rubber gloves are always needed when handling concrete.
-Concrete contains chemicals and admixtures that can irritate skin.
+Concrete contains chemicals and admixtures that can irritate the skin.
 Cement in concrete draws moisture from the skin and can cause extensive damage over time.
 There are even cases of lifetime workers requiring amputation after many years of handling concrete with unprotected skin.
 According to OSHA, skin problems are a leading cause of lost work time for concrete workers.

 Contractor-grade gloves for concrete work come in many types, with some offering maximum flexibility and others designed for maximum puncture resistance.
 Materials range from solid natural latex or synthetic latex (neoprene) to blends of rubberized cotton or nylon fabric.
 For work in cold weather, you can even purchase fleece-lined rubber gloves.